-When someone signs up to your email list, a relationship has begun.
-They have trusted you and want to hear more about what you have to say.
+When someone signs up for your email list, a relationship begins.
+They have trusted you and want to hear more about your words.

-It’s a no-brainer that you need to nurture your email list – with the right email marketing software.
+It’s a no-brainer that you need to nurture your email list – with the correct email marketing software.

 The number of email users in 2019 was 3.9 billion.
 This number is set to increase to 4.48 billion in 2024.
 Imagine the potential!

-If you haven’t added email marketing to your marketing strategy, there’s no better time to start.
-And if you’re looking for the best email marketing software to invest in, then read on.
+If you haven’t added email marketing to your strategy, there’s no better time to start.
+And if you’re looking for the best email marketing software to invest in, read on.

 Let’s now look at the features of GetResponse and how it can help you market your business.